webqit/quantum-js/README.md

 bar();
 ```

-...or from serving as *default value* in a function's parameter list:
+...or from the point of parameter's *default value*:

 ```js
 function** bar(localVar = foo.baz) {